-The contract will formally commence on 1 September 2020 and runs for an initial period of 3 years with options to extend by a further 6 years resulting in a contract that could run for up to 9 years in total.
+The contract will formally commence on 1 September 2020 and runs for an initial period of three years with options to extend by a further 6 years resulting in a contract that could run for up to nine years in total.
 The contract secures employment for local people and further employment opportunities will become available over the life of the contract.

 Both organisations are delighted to see the continuation of the partnership, which has been forged over the past 30 years, and our understanding of CDDFRS’ cleaning requirements will allow us to provide service excellence and an innovative approach across their estate.
 The new cleaning contract provides us with an opportunity to meet our mutual sustainability values through: